Book your safari trip here:

 Activities at the Lake Nakuru National Park

-Major activities at the park include:
+Major activities at Lake Nakuru National park include:

 • Hiking through the numerous trials at the park.